Jonathan Lipnicki: Philanthropy

 Lipnicki has been a speaker for the Breast Cancer Research Foundation and is actively involved with the Juvenile Diabetes Research Foundation, the Starlight Children Foundation and the NBA's Read to Achieve program.
 The Juvenile Diabetes Research Foundation named Lipnicki one of its "Heroes of 2001" at the age of ten, for his work with the organization.

 Additionally, Lipnicki has been an international spokesperson for Pediatric Chiropractic and Kids Day America/International and has worked with animal rights groups such as Pets and Their Stars and the Nutz for Mutts group.

 Personal life

-Lipnicki is a trained martial arts practitioner and holds a black belt in Brazilian jiu-jitsu and still maintaining his fitness routine.
+Lipnicki is a trained martial arts practitioner and holds a black belt in Brazilian jiu-jitsu.
 In 2021, following an uptick in antisemitic attacks, Lipnicki teamed up with security firm Magen Am to escort Jews to synagogues.

-Lipnicki currently resides in Oklahoma after becoming executive producer for Buffalo 8 Production.
+He currently resides in Oklahoma after becoming executive producer for Buffalo 8 Production.